|Nutrition Facts (per serving)|

 Position a rack in the center of the oven and heat to 425 F. Place carrots, apples, and celery in a single layer on a large rimmed baking sheet.
 Drizzle with 2 tablespoons of olive oil and toss to coat.

 Roast for 25 minutes, turning once midway through cooking, until fairly tender and just starting to caramelize.

 Add garlic and ginger and sauté until fragrant, about 1 minute more.
 Add roasted carrots, apple, and celery and stir to coat.

 Pour in vegetable stock, raise heat, and bring to a boil.

 Reduce heat to low and simmer, partially covered, for 15 minutes, or until vegetables are tender.

-If desired, add the butter to the soup and stir until it is melted and evenly incorporated.
+If desired, add butter to soup and stir until it is melted and evenly incorporated.